-Research [2], [3], trying to do penetration testing on web applications with the XSS and CRSF techniques.
+Research [2], [3] trying to do penetration testing on web applications with the XSS and CRSF techniques.
 Support tools and scenarios are prepared to conduct penetration testing experiments.
 XSS and CSRF attacks are implemented by manipulating the connection between the user and the server, further tricking the user and server into running unauthorized scripts.
-His research has successfully used scripts to exploit security holes with XSS and CRSF techniques in web applications.
+Experiments in his research have successfully used scripts to exploit security holes with XSS and CRSF techniques in web applications.

-On research [14], attempts to attack XSS techniques to exploit a vulnerability in a web service.
-The approach taken uses two Security Testing techniques, namely Penetration Testing and Fault Injection, to mimic XSS attacks on Web Services in combination with WS-Security (WSS) and Security Tokens so as to identify senders and ensure legitimate access control SOAP to messages.
-Interchangeable.
-The soapUI and WSInject vulnerability scanners are a new error injection tool that introduces errors or errors in Web Services to analyze behavior in environments that are not robustly used in an experiment.
+On research [14], attempts to attack XSS techniques to explo 3 a vulnerability in a web service.
+The approach taken uses two Security Testing techniques, namely Penetration Testing and Fault Injection, to mimic XSS attacks on Web Services in combination with WS-Security (WSS) and Security Tokens, so as to identify senders and ensure legitimate access control to SOAP messages. interchangea 10 The soapUI and WSInject vulnerability scanners are a new error injection tool that introduces errors or errors in Web Services to analyze behavior in envir0 ments that are not robustly used in an experiment.
 The results show that the use of WSInject, compared to soapUI, improves vulnerability detection allowing it to emulate XSS attacks and generate new types.

-Other research [15], tries to present statistical and consolidated results received in security studies of various web applications against cross-site request forgery attacks.
-The results of the consolidation of information about attacks and protection measures currently used by web application developers are presented, as well as showing the different types of distribution: distribution of identified vulnerabilities according to developer type, distribution of security measures used in web applications, distribution of identified vulnerabilities according to language programmed, studied data about the number of security measures used in web applications.
-The results show that in many cases web application developers do not pay attention to protection against cross-site request forgery attacks.
+Other research [15], tries to present stati 2 cal and consolidated results received in security studies of various web applications against cross-site request forgery attacks.
+(1): results of the consolidation of information about attacks and protection measures currently used by web application developers are present1, as well as showing the different types of distribution: distribution of 2 dentified vulnerabilities according to developer type, distribution of security measures used in web applications, distribution of identified vulnerabilities according to language programmed, stu 2 cd data about the number of security measures used in web applications.
+The results show that in many cases web application developers 20 not pay attention to protection against cross-site request forgery attacks.

-Penetration testing with the CSRF technique on the JSON Web Token is the main focus of this research.
+Penetration test 4 g with the CSRF technique on the JSON Web Token is the main focus of this research.
 JWT tokens are stored on cookies.
 Script prepared to run on an experiment to be performed.
-The system architecture is designed, and several tools are prepared to support the experiment.
+The system architecture is designed and several 6 ols are prepared to support the experiment.
 In the final stage, an analysis of the results of the experiment was carried out and concluded.